Advice for American Expats Abroad

-If you’re a US citizen traveling abroad and haven’t taken advantage of all the free information the US government has to offer- you should!
+If you’re a global citizen traveling abroad and haven’t taken advantage of all the free information the US government has to offer- you should!
 Broken down in an easy A-Z list, you can find almost any piece of information you need when it comes to traveling.
-In case you don’t have time to search the list, here are a few key resources for US citizens going abroad that you won’t want to miss out on.
+In case you don’t have time to search the list, here are a few key resources for international citizens going abroad that you won’t want to miss out on.

 When you travel abroad, you will first have to worry about getting your visa.
 Each country will have different requirements so it’s important to make sure you know what your host country requires and how to get it.